Message from the Chair of Governors

 Governing Body

-The Friesland Governing Body is a group of people totally committed to Friesland School, its future and holding the Headteacher and Leadership Team of the school to account.
+The Friesland Governing Body is a group of people committed to Friesland School, its future and holding the Headteacher and Leadership Team of the school to account.
 We are fortunate to have a very experienced Governing Body that comprises of individuals with different business backgrounds and a variety of skills and attributes.
 The Local Governing Body holds four meetings and two challenge days each school year.

 I was first elected as a parent Governor in 2002, shortly after my son started at Friesland School, but have continued as a co-opted governor since he left school.
 I am now retired, but was formerly an Associate Professor in the School of Pharmacy at the University of Nottingham, where I taught and carried out research.
 My familiarity with data is of great assistance in analysing and understanding the aggregated information which is such a key part of a governor’s role today.
 I am proud to have seen the continuing development of Friesland school over these years and its activities in the local community.